Are You Ready to Commit to a German Shepherd Dog

 A medium energy dog will also need morning and evening exercise, but you can cut back on the mileage.
 A good game of fetch also counts for exercise.
 The Chuck-it gun is an excellent option if you don’t like to throw balls.

-A low-energy dog may be happy with walks, a trip to the dog park, or a good game of fetch.
+A low-energy dog may be happy with walks, a trip to the dog park, or a short game of fetch.

 Treadmills are an excellent option for exercising your dog when you don’t have the time to take him/her out or when you are under the weather.
 Every German Shepherd owner should have one as a backup for those days when outdoor exercise is out of the question.
 During a busy week, you can place your dog on the treadmill while getting ready for work.
 When you leave, you can place a calm and relaxed dog in his/her safe area for the day.